lukas-tomoszek/idea-code-metrics-visualization/README.md

 development workflow.
 It lets you import, query, and visualize data (e.g., method call counts, error rates, performance data, feature flag usage) through configurable charts in a dedicated tool window and as insightful line markers right next to your Java code.

+## Use cases

+- **Access Logs:**
+    - Endpoints with high 4xx/5xx error rates
+    - Rising P95 response time
+    - Endpoints used by many / few unique users

+- **Event Logs:**
+    - Sudden usage drop or spike
+    - Rarely used methods or features → candidates for removal
+    - One tenant/user generates most of the traffic

+- **Feature Flags:**
+    - Adoption rate for feature flag checks
+    - Promote widely used flags to default
+    - Clean up unused flags and code paths

+- **Error Logs:**
+    - Methods with disproportionately high error rates (per method or feature flag)
+    - One user/tenant triggers most errors
+    - Increase in error volume over time

+- **Performance Metrics:**
+    - Trend of slow responses over time
+    - Compare latency across endpoints or users

+Try it out in the [demo project](#demo-project).

 ## Key Features